fbpx Skip to main content

 • Do you have a timeline of the work and when it will be completed?

-We plan to open the first section of the Centurion Way extension in late Spring 2025, and this date is subject to all the work being on schedule and external factors out of our control, such as weather.
+Following extensive works over the past few years, the first section of the Centurion Way extension is due to open in Summer 2025.
+This schedule is subject to all remaining works being completed without further complications and external factors out of our control, such as weather.

-Reinstatement works to improve the footway link on the A286 between the existing Centurion Way adjacent to the school, through the village to the new extension is to be completed in 2024.
+Reinstatement works have been completed to improve the footway link on the A286 to 1.5m width between the existing Centurion Way adjacent to the school, through the village to the new extension opposite the West Dean College entrance and beyond to Singleton Station approach opposite the West Dean Gardens entrance.

-Ecological and tree assessments on the next section northwards, through Rooks Wood / Wellhanger Copse to Littlewood Farm are ongoing prior to construction works, which are hoped to commence in Spring 2025.
+Ecological and tree assessments on the next section northwards, through Rooks Wood / Wellhanger Copse to Littlewood Farm are ongoing prior to construction works, which are hoped to commence in Winter 2025.

-The hope is the whole route will be completed in 2026/27.
+Construction will continue through 2025/26/27 to extend the route northwards to Cocking Hill and the South Downs Way and it is hoped the whole route will be completed in 2027.
 This schedule is subject to landowner consent, other agencies’ approval and securing the necessary funding.

 The future route remains closed to the public.
-In the interest of public safety, the South Downs National Park Authority, Edward James Foundation, National Trust and Cowdray urge the public to not trespass onto private land and not place themselves at unnecessary risk until the route is open.
+In the interest of public safety and landowner relationships, the South Downs National Park Authority, Edward James Foundation, National Trust and Cowdray urge the public to not trespass onto private land and not place themselves at unnecessary risk until the route is open.

 • Do you have before and after shots of the work?